almondheil/py-note/README.md

 # Todo

+- [ ] Nicer error handling (surpress python backtrace?)

+  - [ ] Note directory does not exist

+  - [ ] Bad permissions

+  Or maybe it's a good idea to just let the errors print out fully?
+Unsure.

 - [ ] Remove `pyfzf` dependency so script can just be plug and play

 - [x] Fix `-t` filter behavior to be "all" instead of "any"